redTeamHero/crm/README.md

 3. In Google Calendar, open **Settings → Integrate calendar** to copy the calendar's **Calendar ID**.
 4. Paste the token and Calendar ID into the Settings page under **Google Calendar Token** and **Google Calendar ID**, then save.

+The API gateway now memoizes `/api/calendar/events` responses for 60 seconds and `/api/calendar/freebusy` windows for two minutes.
+This keeps the dashboard snappy even when Google throttles or the network blips.
+Updating the calendar token or ID automatically purges the cache so new credentials sync immediately.

 Generate a shareable audit (converts a credit report HTML to JSON and renders it):
 ```bash
 cd "metro2 (copy 1)/crm"